igorlovric/Tampermonkey-Philips-InCenter/README.md

-# Philips InCenter PDF Enhancer (Tampermonkey Script)
+# Philips InCenter PDF Buttons Enabler (Tampermonkey Script)

 This Tampermonkey userscript enhances the built-in PDF viewer on the Philips InCenter platform by unhiding the following extra buttons: